pjh4168789/King/README.md

 ```

 ## Login
 The user is supposed to input ```username``` and ```password``` to login.
 After the user clicks the ```Log In``` button, a post request will be sent to the server.
 Then the server will send a response to indicate if this login is successful or not in the content body.
-The GUI will be navigated to different web pages based on the response.
+The user will be navigated to different web pages based on the response.
 ```
 Request(font-end)
 Request Method: POST